Somatic Movement

 Imagine moving freely and without fear of injury.

-Cultivate coordination, balance and alignment through movement.
+Cultivate coordination, balance and alignment.

 MORE ABOUT SOMATIC MOVEMENT